-The Trustees of the Yonkers Board of Education appointed Dr. Edwin M. Quezada Interim Superintendent of Schools at a Special Meeting held on November 30, 2015.
-He served most recently as Acting Superintendent, and as Deputy Superintendent.
+The Yonkers Board of Education appointed Dr. Edwin M. Quezada Superintendent of Schools at its March 16, 2016 Stated Meeting.
+The Trustees had previously appointed Dr. Edwin M. Quezada Interim Superintendent at a Special Meeting held on November 30, 2015.
+He also served as Acting Superintendent, Deputy Superintendent and Principal.

 Dr. Quezada is passionate about quality teaching and learning, compassionate about children, proud of his humble beginnings and devoted to family.

 His animated dialogue, perpetual motion and thoughtful collegial research moves the agenda of public education in Yonkers, New York.

 An immigrant from the Dominican Republic, Dr. Quezada came to the Bronx, New York in September 1983.
 Completing most of his early education in the Dominican Republic, he graduated from James Monroe High School in 1985 and immediately began his college career at Herbert H. Lehman College completing his Bachelor's Degree in Accounting with a minor in Secondary Education in 1989.
 His education continued in 1995 earning a Master's Degree in Counseling from Lehman College, a degree in School Administration/District Supervision from Fordham University in 2000, and a Doctorate in Education from Walden University in 2012.